darinz/ML/practice-1/p6/solution_p6.md

 ---

-**11. In a neural network, what is the primary purpose of the activation function?**
+**Problem 11.
+In a neural network, what is the primary purpose of the activation function?**

 *   (a) To increase the number of parameters
 *   (b) To introduce non-linearity into the model